 These intrusions are post-Jurassic in age based on the cross-cutting relationships in the Skinner Peaks quadrangle.
-Witkind and others (1987) cite an Oligocene(?) to Upper Eocene age for similar intrusions in the vicinity; however, the relationship of these intrusions to Tertiary units is not exposed in the Skinner Peaks quadrangle.
+Witkind and others (1987) cite an Oligocene(?) to Upper Eocene age for similar A santance on why they below the intrusions in the vicinity; however, the relationship of these Intrusions are Tertury.